Rodger Dean Duncan: Family

-Duncan is the second of four children of Marion Claude Duncan and Helen Colleen Stone Duncan, and descended from the family of George Rogers Clark, a prominent American military officer during the American Revolutionary War.
+Duncan is the second of Marion Claude Duncan and Helen Colleen Stone Duncan's four children.
+He is descended from the family of George Rogers Clark, a prominent American military officer during the American Revolutionary War.
 His older brother is Stephen M. Duncan, who served as Assistant Secretary of Defense under U.S. Presidents Ronald Reagan and George H. W. Bush and is a recognized expert on national security issues.

 Duncan lives with his wife Rean Robbins in their family home just outside Kansas City, Missouri.
-They are parents of four grown children, and have 12 grandchildren.
+They are parents of four grown children and have 12 grandchildren.